bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Heatmaps
 --------

-In all of the cases above, we have had one categorical axis and one continuous axis.
-It is possible to have plots with two categorical axes.
-If we shade the rectangle that defines each pair of categories, we end up with a *Categorical Heatmap*
+If you apply different shades to a rectangle that defines a pair of categories, you get a *categorical heatmap*.
+This is a plot with two categorical axes.

-The plot below shows such a plot, where the x-axis categories are a list of years from 1948 to 2016, and the y-axis categories are the months of the years.
-Each rectangle corresponding to a ``(year, month)`` combination is colormapped by the unemployment rate for that month and year.
-Since the unemployment rate is a continuous variable, a ``LinearColorMapper`` is used to colormap the plot, and is also passed to a color bar to provide a visual legend on the right:
+The following plot lists years from 1948 to 2016 on its x-axis and months of the year on the y-axis.
+Each rectangle of the plot corresponds to a ``(year, month)`` pair.
+The color of the rectangle indicates the rate of unemployment in a given month of a given year.

+This example uses the ``LinearColorMapper`` to map the colors of the plot because the unemployment rate is a continuous variable.
+This mapper is also passed to the color bar to provide a visual legend on the right:

 .. bokeh-plot:: docs/user_guide/examples/categorical_heatmap_unemployment.py
     :source-position: below

-A final example combines many of the techniques in this chapter: color mappers, visual dodges, and Pandas DataFrames.
-These are used to create a different sort of "heatmap" that results in a periodic table of the elements.
-A hover tool has also been added so that additional information about each element can be inspected:
+The following periodic table is a good example of the techniques in this chapter:

+* Color mappers
+* Visual offsets
+* Pandas DataFrames
+* Tooltips

 .. bokeh-plot:: docs/user_guide/examples/categorical_heatmap_periodic.py
     :source-position: below